psidnell/ofexport/DOCUMENTATION.md

 - If you're generating a TaskPaper file you can include @tags in your task text and they'll be recognised by TaskPaper when it loads the fie.
 - Add filters one at a time and see what happens.
 Add the flatten/prune filters last since they can make it hard to diagnose why you're getting unexpected items in your output.
+- Create your own shell scripts for regularly used filter combinations.

 ### Pitfalls ###

-**Seeing things you don't expect in the report:** This happens a lot with task groups.
+- **Seeing things you don't expect in the report**: This happens a lot with task groups.
 If you create a filter to show all completed tasks then you'll get them in your report - and all their children even if they are completed.
 That's the way filters are designed.
 This seems intuitive for folders (show me everything in X) but less so here.
 If you then flatten the report you'll see a mix of completed/uncompleted tasks and probably assume it's a bug (which is arguable).
 You might want to consider flattening before filtering on completion or alternatively including all completed tasks then excluding uncompleted tasks.
 Nobody said it was easy.

 # License #